-NOTE: There can be some packets from the Data Burst received by NG-RAN after the PDU with End of Data Burst Indication if packets are received out of sequence.
+NOTE 1: There can be some packets from the Data Burst received by NG-RAN after the PDU with End of Data Burst Indication if packets are received out of sequence.

+NOTE 2: The UL Data Burst Identification is optional feature for a UE.
+Whether and how to identify the Data Burst in UL direction is left to UE implementation.